 1. Giovanni Gabrieli (1557-1612)

 This Venetian Renaissance composer and organist was one of the most revolutionary composers of his time, and he brought about a number of musical innovations during his tenure as principal composer at St. Mark’s Basilica in Venice.
 Not only was he one of the first composers to introduce written dynamics into music with his piece Sonata Pian’e Forte, but he also effectively laid the groundwork for modern brass playing by writing most of his non-choral music for the cornetto and sackbut, which later evolved into what we know as the trumpet and the trombone.
-He was also a master of the musical concept of antiphony, the idea that two musical phrases could be responsive and conversational with each other.
-Since he worked in a cathedral with many different areas for musicians to play and sing throughout, this allowed him to write antiphonal music that took advantage of this unique space.
+He was also a master of the musical concept of antiphony, the idea that two or more musical phrases could be responsive and conversational with each other.
+Since he worked in a cathedral with many different areas for musicians to play and sing throughout the church, this allowed him to write antiphonal music that took advantage of this unique space.
 Gabrieli is definitely a must-listen for anyone who has a desire to listen to some deeply spiritual pieces, especially anyone who is Catholic.

 Favorite pieces by Gabrieli